alenkis/functional-programming-typescript-book/src/01-Introduction/index.md

 ### 4. Immutability

-There is no direct mutation and instead values, once created, are immutable, unchangeable.
+There is no direct mutation and instead values, once created, are unchangeable.
 Instead, new values are created by applying functions to the old values.

 ```typescript
 // mutable style